smalltalk-from-scratch — Part 5

 The moment when init expressions ran clean was not dramatic.
 There was no single expression that when it passed meant the whole system worked.
 It was a gradual shrinkage of the failure list: ten failures, then seven, then three, then one, then zero.

 The zero happened in late October.
-All init expressions that weren’t on the skip list executed without errors.
+All init expressions executed without errors.
 The SystemDictionary contained all the globals the system expected.
 Class variables were initialized.
 Pool dictionaries existed and contained the right values.

 Running the GC after the init expressions was still clean — zero collections.
 The newly created objects were all reachable.